Duke-Leiden Institute in Global and Transnational Law

 The Duke-Leiden Institute in Global and Transnational Law is a one-month residential program in The Hague, the Netherlands, designed for students and professionals interested in studying international and comparative law.

-The Institute, which takes place over four weeks in June and July, also provides an excellent foundation for studying law in the United States.
+The Institute, which is a one-month residential program during June and July, also provides an excellent foundation for studying law in the United States.
 Courses are taught in English, on the Leiden University Campus in The Hague, by faculty from Duke Law School and Leiden Law School.
 In previous years, courses have focused on subjects such as international trade, international dispute resolution, human rights, international criminal law, and comparative constitutional law.
 The Institute enrolls approximately 50 students from Duke and other American law schools, as well as from countries around the world.

 The Hague makes for an excellent setting for the study of international and comparative law.
 Leiden, one of the Netherlands’ most vibrant cities, is home to the world-renowned Leiden University and its more than 27,000 students, as well as museums, gardens, canals, parks, and cafés.
 The International Court of Justice, the International Criminal Court, the Permanent Court of Arbitration, and numerous international organizations are based in The Hague, which is also the seat of government for the Netherlands and home to the country’s upper and lower houses of parliament, government ministries, foreign embassies, and offices of many multinational corporations.